Aniket-Raikwar1/Portfolio/README.md

 ## Portfolio 📁

+### Superstore - Exploratory data analysis

+The Superstore Analysis project focuses on uncovering key business insights using data analytics and visualization techniques.
+By analyzing customer purchases, sales trends, and shipping efficiency, this project helps businesses optimize their strategies for profitability

+##### Above is just a short description of project to see project repo click on the link ➡ [Link](https://github.com/Aniket-Raikwar1/Superstore)

+#
 ### Netflix data analysis - Exploratory data analysis

 Analyze the data and generate insight that could help Netflix in deciding which type of show / Movies to produce and how they can grow the business in different countries.